MetaModels/core/README.md

 ### Composer

-MetaModels and all its dependencies are available through the great [composer extension](https://c-c-a.org/ueber-compose)!
+MetaModels and all its dependencies are available through the great [composer extension](https://c-c-a.org/ueber-composer)!

 When your Contao Installation is composered, you can simply installing metamodels by adding following packages

 * MetaModels/core
 * MetaModels/bundle_all

 If you do not need all attributes & filters, feel free to just install the core and grab some filter and attributes of your choice.
-(Ore another [bundle](https://github.com/MetaModels?query=bundle)!
+(Or another [bundle](https://github.com/MetaModels?query=bundle)!

 ### Nightly